nmusers/nm-issues/README.md

 - Compiler (gfortran version, MPI version, etc)
 - Code snippet/error message related to the issue

-You may choose the `[BUG]` template to fill in above information.

 In additionm, it is recommended that the submission contains a minimal reproducible example (control stream + dummy data).
 It is also recommended to label/tag the issue.
+You may choose the `[BUG]` template to fill in above information.

 For feature request, please state clearly what you would like to be added, and provide reference if there is.
+You may use `[Request]` template.

 You will need a github account for issue reporting.